Email Marketing

 To place several buttons in a horizontal row, go to the “Add new section” element in the menu on the left, and choose the section with the number of columns you need.
 Then, drag and drop in the required element to every empty column.
 In our case, it’s a button.
 Name your buttons and add your calendar event links.

-Adding “Add to calendar” buttons to an email template
+Adding “Add to calendar” links to an email template

 Finally, customize the buttons — colors, fonts, sizes, alignments, and contours to match your brand identity.